DanielMSchmidt/dtv_tournaments/README.md

 # DtvTournaments

-A ruby gem for fetching tournaments from the dtv tournaments portal
+A ruby gem for fetching tournaments from the dtv tournaments portal.
+The gem only works with rails, because it's using the rails caching methods.
+Later on, they may be configured in a config file, so rails won't be necessary anymore.

 ## Installation